dicebear/dicebear/apps/docs/pages/create-styles/implement-dicebear-core/index.md

 part of the contract.
 A step jump is expressed with the `hold` easing, never with two keyframes at the same position.

+The schema itself rejects `animations` below a `defs` or a `clipPath` element and on the elements a group cannot wrap (`stop`, `tspan`, `textPath`, `mpath` and the filter primitives), so no constructor check is needed for them.
+The wrappers the renderer adds would be lost in both places: a `<use>` clones only the node it references, and a `<g>` is no valid clipPath content.
+Masks accept groups, so animations below a `mask` element pass.

 ### Selecting timelines

 A timeline plays when the resolver's `animationPlays(name)` says so: the